dnbt777/jax_pixtral/README.md

-# environment
+## environment
-This was tested on an A40 on runpod in the EU-SE region with the pytorch cuda12.4 pod.
+This was tested on an A40 on runpod in the EU-SE-1 region with the pytorch cuda12.4 pod.

+This costs $0.40/hr if you would like to mimic this exact setup.

-# known bugs
+## known bugs
 - when streaming completions (i.e. in the chat), emojis dont render properly (see the header img in this readme)
 - single-batch tok/sec is low (7tok/sec on an A40)
 - OOM for ~4+ images in the chat

-# features todo
+## features todo
 - add optimizers (adam, muon)
 - add more lora types (such as mlp, embeddings, etc)
 - add batch data loading from json files
--

-# optimizations todo
+## optimizations todo
 - currently re-does the entire prefill on each new chat message
 - general profiling